 The Kaplan Schweser material is considered one of the best CFA books for a reason — it is readable and makes the concepts easy to understand for those that don’t necessarily have a finance background.

-These are the most expensive Level I books available.
+These are on the more expensive end for Level I books.
 But, if you have a larger budget, it may be more prudent to invest in a full CFA course instead, including a question bank, video instruction, and instructor help.

 While these books can be cost-prohibitive for some candidates, many individuals consider them the best book for CFA level I. However, Kaplan Schweser doesn’t sell these books directly, so the best and most cost-effective way to acquire these books is through Amazon.

 Similar to Kaplan Schweser, the Wiley CFA books provide a high-level summary of the content presented in the curriculum.
 In contrast to the CFA curriculum, these CFA books are just 1/3 in terms of the number of pages!